SSDS-Croatia/SSDS-2020/Day-4/README.md

 * Large-scale graph mining: Single and collective network analysis
 * Network Summarization
+* Hands-on session

 The **Lecture** subfolder contains materials from presentations.

+The **Hands-on** subfolder contains materials for hands-on examples.

 There are two hands-on examples,